Let’s be honest, shall we?

 If (for shame) you don’t already have this reference in your library, I will leave it to you to explore it in depth.
 But I would like to provide you with eight important writing tips as they apply to blogging.
 Continue reading “The (Very Short) Ultimate Guide to Blogging”

-Ever since blogging became mainstream people have been debating about how long blog posts should be.
-A lot of bloggers may read one or two posts on it, and try to follow the rules – never revisiting the issue for as long as they blog.
+Ever since blogging became mainstream people have been debating about a blog post’s perfect length.
+A lot of bloggers may read one or two articles about this, and try to follow the rules – never revisiting the issue for as long as they blog.
 This can be a mistake.

 For a definitive answer, the following are three things to consider when you’re trying to decide how long your blog posts should be.
 Continue reading “How Long Should Your Blog Posts Be?”